binary-com/academy/_posts/en/2014-11-05-brand-new-outperformance-indices.md

 ---
 layout: post
-title:  Brand new!
-Outperformance indices
+title:  "Brand new!
+Outperformance indices"
+language: en
-permalink: /brand-new-outperformance-indices/
+permalink: /en/brand-new-outperformance-indices/
 excerpt: Binary.com is now expanding its range of Smart Markets with the launch of the Outperformance Indices.
 ---